 - Session-Based Authentication

-So, how can you make a web API call from a client such as a mobile application?
-By providing an access token.
+How can you make a web API call from a client such as a mobile app?
+Well, by providing an access token.
 It is a unique key that lets you access the API.

 Magento 2 has got 3 types of access tokens: